ale93p/namb/config/workflow.md

         routing: hash
 ```
 It defines the way the data will be distributed over the tasks:
+* `none`: without specifying a routing method, it will be applied the default one for each platform
 * `balanced`: each task balances the routing of the messages in a balanced (e.g. round-robin) way to the following tasks
 * `hash`: an hash-based function is used to decide the next task to where route the message
 * `broadcast`: each message is replicate over all the following tasks

+Currently direct operator connection in Flink, and shuffle grouping in Storm and Heron.
+{: .text-red-000 }

 #### processing
 {: .no_toc }